-- Lock the deck lift pedal in the TRANSPORT position.
-Remove the cutting height adjustment pin and lower the mower deck. - To ensure that the deck is in the lowest position, push the pedal by hand towards the rear of the unit and install the height adjustment pin in the 3" (7.6 cm) position to hold it in place. - 3.
-Block up the mower deck with 2 X 4's (B, Figure 52) until all hanger chains are slack.
-The arrow (A) indicates the front of the mower deck.
+- 3. If the measurements for the rods are equal, no further adjustment is required.
+If the measurements are NOT equal (greater than 1/8" (3,17 mm) difference), adjustment is required continue with Step 4. - Lock the deck lift pedal in the TRANSPORT position.
+Remove the cutting height adjustment pin and lower the mower deck. - 5.
+To ensure that the deck is in the lowest position, push the pedal by hand towards the rear of the unit and install the height adjustment pin in the 3" (7,6 cm) position to hold in place. - 6.
+Block up the mower deck until all hanger chains are slack.
+Refer to Figure 45.